stevebrownlee/learn-ops-client/README.md

 This walkthrough is for auto-deploying a React application to a Digital Ocean droplet.

+### Initial Setup

+1. Create the new DNS entry in the Networking tab on Digital Ocean.
+Point it to the droplet you are configuring.
+1. SSH into your server in a new terminal.
+1. `sudo apt install nginx git curl wget`

 ### Repository Setup

 1. Create `.github/workflows/main.yml` file in your project directory.